wilfredinni/javascript-cheatsheet/docs/cheatsheet/array-methods.md

 ## Array Join

-The `join()` method in JavaScript is used to join all elements of an array into a string.
+The `join()` method is used to join all elements of an array into a string.
 The elements will be separated by a specified separator.
 The default separator is a comma (`,`).

 ```javascript
 let fruits = ['apple', 'banana', 'orange'];